gitlotto/dynamodb/docs/outboxer/outboxer.md

 ### Critical Traits of a Reliable Workflow

 In a distributed system, events may be published multiple times due to retries or failures.
-To ensure reliability and achieve the exactly-once guarantee, the workflow must handle duplicates safely and without side effects.
-This is achieved through Idempotency and Affinity.
+To ensure **reliability** and achieve the **exactly-once guarantee**, the workflow must handle duplicates safely and without side effects.
+This is achieved through **Idempotency** and **Affinity**.
 1. **Idempotency:**
 Idempotency ensures that processing the same event repeatedly produces consistent results without side effects.
 For instance, if a payment event is processed multiple times, idempotency guarantees that the user's account is only charged once.
 This is typically implemented by assigning a unique identifier to each event and checking if it has already been processed before applying any changes.
 Idempotency is a cornerstone of reliability in distributed systems, as it mitigates the risks posed by retries and duplicate messages.
 2. **Affinity:**
 Affinity guarantees that all instances of the same event are routed to the same processing unit.
 This prevents race conditions, where multiple instances of the same event could be processed concurrently, leading to conflicts or inconsistent outcomes.
-Affinity is often achieved by using mechanisms like partition keys in Kafka or message group IDs in SQS, ensuring that related events are handled in sequence by the same consumer.
+Affinity is often achieved by using mechanisms like partitions in Kafka or message groups in SQS, ensuring that related events are handled in sequence by the same consumer.
 By preserving the logical grouping of events, affinity maintains order and consistency across the workflow.

 ### Process Under the Microscope?